NetApp-StorageGRID/StorageGRID-PowerShell-Module/StorageGRID-Webscale-Tutorial.md

 Get-Help Connect-SgwServer -Detailed
 ```

+## Tutorial for Tenant Users

+This section is dedicated to Tenant Users.
+If you are a Grid Administrator, check section [Tutorial for Grid Administrators]()

 ## Connect to a StorageGRID Management Server

 For data retrieval a connection to the StorageGRID Management Server (also referred to as "Admin Node") is required.
 The `Connect-SgwServer` Cmdlet expects the hostname or IP (including port if different than 80 for HTTP or 443 for HTTPS) and the credentials for authentication